GET PUBLISHED EVERY TIME!

 Once you have pinned down the target audience and host content submission guidelines, the hardest part of your task begins – content creation.

 The audience craves fresh, value-based content which is the furthest thing from rehashed and paraphrased blogs.
-Blogger outreach agencies pursue bloggers that have proven pedigree in creating engaging content.
+Blogger outreach agencies pursue bloggers who have proven pedigree in creating engaging original content and always guard against plagiarized text.

 How do they measure it?
 Engaging content is measurable by better rankings, reduced bounce rate, and higher traffic on the blog.
 If you are ticking these boxes, you are doing a nice job as a blogger.